 Here’s a cool video that shows you (in a non-gross way) how a c section goes down.

 Once the baby arrives, under most circumstances, you’ll be able to have skin-to-skin contact right away.
 It’s very normal to start shaking after you give birth (whether vaginally or via C section).
-The exact reason why isn’t known, but don’t freak out – you’re totally fine.
+It's most likely due to a surge in adrenaline, so don’t freak out.
 You and your baby will be taken to a recovery ward for a few hours, before being moved into the postnatal ward.

 And that’s it – the hard part is over!
-Just kidding, you’re a mom now!
+Just kidding, you’re a parent now!
 Welcome to the club – we’re so glad you’re here.

 Do you have any hot tips to prepare for a C section that we missed?